thepythoncode97/outlook-email-validator/README.md

 ## Contact

-If you want to buy this tool, contact me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)
+If you want to purchase this tool, contact me via Telegram: [@thepythoncode97](https://t.me/thepythoncode97)

 ## Note:
 This tool is designed for marketers and businesses.
 If you engage in any illegal activities using this tool, the author will not take any responsibility.